-“Stress doesn’t necessarily cause certain conditions, but it can make the symptoms of those conditions worse,” says Richard Lang, MD, MPH, Chairman of Preventive Medicine and Vice Chairman of the Wellness Institute.
-“When physical symptoms worsen, they may in turn increase a person’s level of stress, which results in a vicious circle.”
+“Stress doesn’t necessarily cause certain conditions, but it can make the symptoms of those conditions worse,” says internal medicine physician Richard Lang, MD, MPH.
+“When physical symptoms worsen, they may in turn increase a person’s level of stress, which results in a vicious cycle.”

 Stress can do some strange things to your body, affecting it in various places.
 Dr. Lang describes how stress can affect the body and the negative effects of stress:

 Stress can cause pain, tightness or soreness in your muscles, as well as spasms of pain.
-It can lead to flare-ups of symptoms of arthritis, fibromyalgia and other conditions.
-That’s because stress lowers your threshold for pain.
+It can lead to flare-ups of symptoms of arthritis, fibromyalgia and other conditions because stress lowers your threshold for pain.